Seventh-day Adventist eschatology: New World Order

-Eschatological expectations have prompted some Adventists to closely observe current geopolitical events, in a manner similar to many Christian futurists and dispensationalists.
+Eschatological expectations have prompted some Adventists to closely observe current geopolitical events, in a manner similar to a number of Christian futurists and dispensationalists.
 Illinois pastor A. Jan Marcussen has predicted the imminent rise of a global church-state alliance with the Papacy and U.S. Government as key players, along with other bodies such as the United Nations and the International Monetary Fund.
 The resulting New World Order would precipitate the final events of history: the "sealing" of Sabbath-keepers, a universal Sunday-law, the seven last plagues and Armageddon.

 "Not only does the Bible not predict one world government before the kingdom of God; it denies it.

 "Just as you saw that the feet and toes were partly of baked clay and partly of iron, so this will be a divided kingdom" (Daniel 2:41).

 The Bible does however warn of "an alliance between church and state (see Revelation 17:3ff)."

 "The prophecy of Revelation 13 declares that the power represented by the beast with lamblike horns shall cause "the earth and them which dwell therein" to worship the papacy—there symbolised by the beast "like unto a leopard."

 The beast with two horns is also to say "to them that dwell on the earth, that they should make an image to the beast;" and, furthermore, it is to command all, "both small and great, rich and poor, free and bond," to receive the mark of the beast.
 Revelation 13:11-16.
 It has been shown that the United States is the power represented by the beast with lamblike horns, and that this prophecy will be fulfilled when the United States shall enforce Sunday observance, which Rome claims as the special acknowledgement of her supremacy.
 But in this homage to the papacy the United States will not be alone.
 The influence of Rome in the countries that once acknowledged her dominion is still far from being destroyed.
 And prophecy foretells a restoration of her power.
 "I saw one of his heads as it were wounded to death; and his deadly wound was healed: and all the world wondered after the beast."
 Verse 3.
 The infliction of the deadly wound points to the downfall of the papacy in 1798.
 After this, says the prophet, "his deadly wound was healed: and all the world wondered after the beast."
 Paul states plainly that the "man of sin" will continue until the second advent.
 2 Thessalonians 2:3-8.
 To the very close of time he will carry forward the work of deception.
 And the revelator declares, also referring to the papacy: "All that dwell upon the earth shall worship him, whose names are not written in the book of life."
 Revelation 13:8.
 The papacy will receive homage in the honour paid to the Sunday institution, that rests solely upon the authority of the Roman Church."